Race for key cities is on as Turkey holds local elections to test Erdogan's popularity - ExBulletin

 Some 61 million people, including more than a million new voters, are eligible to vote for all metropolitan municipalities, city and district town halls as well as neighborhood administrations.

 Turnout is traditionally high in Turkey, but this time the vote takes place against a backdrop of a cost of living crisis.
-Observers say disillusioned opposition supporters may choose to stay home, doubting his ability to make a difference.
+Observers say disillusioned opposition supporters may choose to stay home, doubting the elections will change the situation.
 Supporters of the ruling party, meanwhile, could also choose not to go to the polls to protest the economic downturn that is forcing many people to struggle to pay for food, utilities and rent.

-Some 594,000 security agents will be on duty across the country to ensure the vote goes smoothly, Interior Minister Ali Yerlikaya said.
+Turkish authorities said some 594,000 security officers would be on duty across the country to ensure the vote went smoothly.
+However, one person was killed and eleven others injured in the city of Diyarbakir, where a conflict over the election of a district administrator escalated, state-run Anadolu Agency reported.
+At least six people were also injured in the fighting that broke out in the neighboring province of Sanliurfa.

 Polls indicate a tight race between incumbent Istanbul Mayor Ekrem Imamoglu of the main opposition pro-secular Republican People's Party (CHP) and AKP candidate Murat Kurum, a former minister urbanization and the environment.

-However, this time Imamoglu, a popular figure touted as a possible future challenger to Erdogan, is running without the support of some of the parties that helped him achieve victory in 2019.
+However, Imamoglu, a popular figure touted as a possible future challenger to Erdogan, is running without the support of some of the parties that helped him win in 2019.

 The pro-Kurdish People's Equality and Democracy Party and the nationalist IYI party are both fielding their own candidates in the race, which could siphon off votes from Imamoglu.